 If you must leave your home

 If you are in danger or the authorities request it, leave your home.
-If you have nowhere to go, contact your municipality to find out about temporary shelters.
-For more details, consult the page Évacuation en cas de sinistre (evacuation in the event of a disaster) (French only).
+If you don't know where to go, contact your municipality.
+For more details, consult the page Evacuation in the event of a disaster.

 Before leaving, pack essential items for all members of your family:

 - Milk, bottles and diapers for infants

 - Electronic devices and accessories for connecting them

 - Items for the wellbeing of family members with special needs

 See that domestic animals are safe or bring them to a service centre for people in a disaster if that is allowed.

 Advise family or friends, as well as municipal officials, of where you intend to take shelter.

 You may return to your home when officials have given their permission and it is safe to do so.
 Return home during the day when it is easier to see problems and hazards.
 Visit the government’s reintegration page for important advice and safety recommendations.